 Small Practice EMR Systems

 Small practice EMR systems are designed to address the needs of solo practitioners and small medical offices.
-These systems typically offer streamlined features that facilitate efficient patient management, billing, and documentation within a compact and user-friendly interface.
+These systems typically offer features that facilitate efficient patient management, billing, and documentation within a compact and user-friendly interface.
 They are tailored to support the essential functions of smaller practices without the complexity and cost associated with larger systems.

 Many small practice EMR vendors are integrating AI-powered capabilities to enhance their functionality.
 For example, NextGen Healthcare has recently expanded its AI-driven ambient listening technology and introduced NextGen Office Ambient Assist, a solution specifically designed for small practices.